 The 1,380-mile road trip from Dallas to Miami takes 19 hours 10 minutes to drive.
 You'll pass through Pensacola, Jackson, Tallahassee and Orlando's world-famous theme parks, or detour north via Alabama and Georgia to visit Birmingham and Atlanta.

-Discover some of America's best beaches and coastal cities on this relaxing drive, with scenic views and plenty of beachside activities on offer.
-Read on to discover two of the best routes to take you from Miami to Dallas in style.
+Discover some of America's best beaches and coastal cities on this road trip from Dallas to Miami, with scenic views and plenty of beachside activities on offer.
+Read on to discover two of the best routes to take you to your destination in style.

 How far is Miami from Dallas, and how long will the road trip take?